ThisWeekGhana.com becomes the D-O-T

 E. Ablorh-Odjidja

-It may now come as a shock to many that the “"Ex-gratia award will be implemented in full,” a source close to Ghanadot has disclosed.
+It may now come as a shock to many that the “Ex-gratia award will be implemented in full this time,” a source close to Ghanadot has disclosed.
 But, don’t be surprised.
 This is Ghana.
-We do first muddy the pond, and then drink from it later.
+We first muddy the pond and then drink from it later.

-So, after months of wondering where the ex-gratia package went, it is now highly possible, thanks to our own style of implementing programs, that the “ex-gratia” package is back on track for full implementation.
+What do I mean?
+After months of tampering with the idea and wondering where the ex-gratia package went, it is now highly possible, that the “ex-gratia” package is back on track for full implementation, thanks to our style of implementing programs.

-But, if you happened to be among the politically disgruntled, you understood the intention of the ex-gratia well, however, your problem would be how not to allow the political controversy to go to waste.
+But, if you happened to be among the same political elite class, chances are that you understand the aims of the package very well, and possibly within the secret recesses of your brain, you have already approved the deal.
+However, your problem facing the proposal would be how not to allow the political controversy to go to waste.

-And now how do you explain to the masses that the Ex-Gratia package proposal came under a UNDP sponsorship?…….READ MORE
+And now how do the same disgruntled explain to the masses that the Ex-Gratia package proposal came under a UNDP sponsorship?…….READ MORE

 Rate this article: